sroertgen/oer-metadata-editor/README.md

 This will pull the oer-flask-api container from Docker-Hub (https://hub.docker.com/repository/docker/laocoon667/oer-flask-api/general) and build the metadata-editor from the Dockerfile.

-After a while your api is available at port 5000 and your editor ad port 80.
+After a while your api is available at port 5000 and your editor at port 80.
 Just go to <http://localhost> and check it out.

 ## Project setup for developing